innolitics/n2y/README.md

 - The export is now configured using a single YAML file instead of the growing list of commandline arguments.
 Using a configuration file allows multiple page and database exports to be made in a single run, which in turn improves caching and will enable future improvements, like preserving links between generated HTML or markdown pages.
 - Added the `pandoc_format` and `pandoc_options` fields, making it possible to output to any format that pandoc supports.
 - Removed the ability to export a set of related databases (this is less useful now that we have a configuration file).
+- Add support for remapping property names in the exports using the `property_map` option

 ### v0.5.0